demisto/dockerfiles/README.md

 optional arguments:
   -h, --help            show this help message and exit -p {two,three}, --python {two,three}
-                        Specify python version to use (default: two) -l {alpine,debian}, --linux {alpine,debian}
+                        Specify python version to use (default: three) -l {alpine,debian}, --linux {alpine,debian}
                         Specify linux distro to use (default: alpine) --pkg PKG             Specify a python package to install.
 Can be specified